Qumulo/docs/platforms/hpe-apollo-4200-gen10/led-guide.md

 HPE Apollo 4200 Gen10 servers include several LED indicators which can be used to diagnose health issues with the hardware.

-## Hpe Apollo 4200 Gen10 Front Panel LEDs And Buttons
+## HPE Apollo 4200 Gen10 Front Panel LEDs And Buttons

 The LEDs on the front panel of HPE Apollo 4200 Gen10 servers can be located using the diagram below: